How to Fix Android Apps Crashing

 1. Restarting Your Device

-The first thing you should do right away is restart your device.
-A restart is usually all that’s needed to fix these kinds of issues.
-To restart your Android device, simply press and hold the Power button until the Restart button/option appears.
+First, restart your device.
+A simple restart can often fix these types of issues.
+To restart your Android device, just press and hold the Power button until you see the Restart option, and tap it.

 To resolve most problems, a simple restart will clear temporary files and free up memory